ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

-This property specifies intervals (Unit: second) for detecting a deadlock in the spin mode.
+This property specifies intervals (Unit: second) for detecting a deadlock in the spin lock mode.

-(This property is no longer supported due to the deprecation of the spin mode from Altibase 7.1.0.3.2.)
+(This property is no longer supported due to the deprecation of the spin lock mode from Altibase 7.1.0.3.2.)

 #### LOCK_MGR_MAX_SLEEP (Unit: microsecond)